Iknowmyname/Nmap-Scans-M2/README.md

 <img src="https://github.com/Iknowmyname/Nmap-Scans-M2/blob/main/vsftpd%202.3.4%20CVE.PNG" height="65%" width="65%" alt="sV"/>
 </p>

 A quick search on this partcular service version will show that it is vulnerable to a backdoor command execution exploit.
+This vulnerability has a CVSS of 10.0 which is critical and could lead to severe consequences if not remediated immediately.

 <h2>Scanning with NSE Scripts </h2>